mnshaun24/just-tech-it/README.md

 * MySQL

 ## Notes
 I was able to upload to Heroku but had problems getting the live app to work.
-I had to work with my tutor to resolve the issue, hence the late timing of the submission.
+I had to work with my tutor to resolve the issue, hence the second of the submission.

 ## Live app link
 https://dashboard.heroku.com/apps/hidden-brushlands-94802